bup/bup/README.md

 Notes on FreeBSD
 ----------------

-- FreeBSD's default 'make' command doesn't like bup's Makefile.
-In order to compile the code, run tests and install bup, you need to install GNU Make from the port named 'gmake' and use its executable instead in the commands seen above. (i.e. 'gmake test' runs bup's test suite)
+- In order to compile the code, run tests and install bup, you need to install GNU Make from the `gmake` port.

 - Python's development headers are automatically installed with the 'python' port so there's no need to install them separately.